 Menopause symptoms begin to appear when women reach the ages of 45-55 as menstrual periods become irregular and decline.
 The average age of menopause is 51.
 As oestrogen declines, women experience perimenopause for an average of four years before menstruation stops completely when menopause is diagnosed.
 Early menopause can be caused by medical treatments like hysterectomy and breast cancer treatment such as Tamoxifen, as well as genetics and ovary health.

 During this time, months or years leading up to menopause, you will notice physical and mental changes as your hormone levels change.
 Not only is oestrogen vital for fertility, but it also affects the brain, skin, bones, liver and heart.

+Every woman’s menopause experience is unique.
 Changes in female hormone levels affect mental health.
-Oestrogen affects the brain by regulating the part of the brain connected that produces feel-good chemicals, during menopause, with less oestrogen you may experience depression or anxiety.
-Oestrogen also helps the brain to manage body temperature and when levels of this hormone are low, you can experience hot flashes and night sweats.
+Oestrogen affects the brain by regulating the part of the brain that releases feel-good chemicals.
+During menopause, less oestrogen is being released so you may experience depression or anxiety.
+Oestrogen also helps the brain to manage body temperature.
+As a result, low oestrogen hormone levels can lead to hot flashes and night sweats.

 Oestrogen is vital for the natural lubrication of the vagina and as levels decline you may experience vaginal dryness, vaginal skin thinning and discomfort/inflammation.
 You may also experience increased urinary tract infections (UTI’s), stress incontinence, weight changes as metabolism begins to slow down and joint discomfort.